anebz/cloud/Certifications/aws_data_anaytics_specialty.md

 * Write requests are routed to the primary shard, then replicated
 * Read requests are routed to the primary or any replica

-Options:

-* To import data into OS: Kinesis, DynamoDB, Logstash / Beats, and Elasticsearch's native API's
-* OS can scale up and down without downtime, but it has to be set up.
-Pay for what you use, instance-hours (charge even if idle, if not using them, just shut them down), storage, data transfer.
-* You have to choose how many master nodes you want, and their instance type
-  * Recommended: 3 dedicated master nodes, 3 data nodes
-  * With two, you can have split-brain problem where we don't know which of the two nodes is the actual primary node.
-With three, the third master node decides which would be the primary
-* Snapshots to S3
-* Most common problem in OS is to run out of disk space, so you have to calculate the minimum storage requirement: source_data * (1 + num_replicas) * 1.45
-* You have to choose the number of shards as well
-  * If shard allocation across nodes is unbalanced, you can get memory pressure
-  * If you see JVMMemoryPressure errors, get fewer shards by deleting old or unused indices, having too many small shards can be bad. shards should be small enough that ES can handle them but not too small that they place needless strain on the hardware

-Security:

-* Resource-based policies
-* Identity-based policies
-* IP-based policies
-* Request signing
-* You can put the cluster in a VPC.
-You have to decide that upfront, you can't move it later
-  * How to access cluster if it's in VPC
-    * Cognito
-    * Nginx reverse proxy on EC2 forwarding to ES domain
-    * SSH tunnel for port 5601
-    * VPC direct connect
+Index state management (ISM) automates index management policies.
+They run every 30-48 mins, random jitter to ensure they don't all run at once.
+It can send notification when it's done

+* deletes old indices after a period of time
+* moves indices into read only state after some time
+* move indices between storage types
+* roll up old data into summarized indices, in case you don't need the whole old data but just the summary. saves storage costs
+* reduce replica count over time
-    * VPN
+* automate index snapshot
-* Cognito integration for the dashboard

-OS antipatterns:

-* Not suitable for OLTP, for that use RDS/DynamoDB
-* Not suitable for ad-hoc data querying, for that use Athena
+To ensure high availability or replicate data geographically for better latency, you can replicate indices/mappings/metadata across domains (clusters).
+The "follower" index (replica) pulls data from "leader" index. to enable this, we need fine-grained access control and node-to-node encryption.

+Remote reindex allows copying indices (not the whole cluster) from one cluster to another on demand.

+> Storage types

-Storage types, data can be migrated between different storage types
+Data can be migrated between different storage types

 * Hot: used by standard data nodes, instance stores or EBS volumes. fastest performance, most expensive
 * UltraWarm: uses S3 and caching, best for indices with few writes (like log data or immutable data), slower performance but much lower cost.
 Requires you to have a dedicated master node
-* Cold: uses S3, suitable for periodic research or forensic analysis on older data, must have dedicated master and have UltraWarm enabled, not compatible with T2 or T3 instance types on data nodes.
+* Cold: uses S3, suitable for periodic research or forensic analysis on older data, must have dedicated master and have UltraWarm enabled, not compatible with T2 or T3 instance types on data nodes

-Index state management (ISM) automates index management policies, e.g.deletes old indices after a period of time, or moves indices into read only state after some time, or move indices between storage types, reduce replica count over time, automate index snapshot.
-ISM policies run every 30-48 mins, random jitter to ensure they don't all run at once.
-It can send notification when it's done.

-You can periodically roll up old data into summarized indices, maybe with old data you don't need the whole old data but just the summary.
-Saves storage costs.

-You can transform indexes, to create a different view to analyze data differently It supports grouping and aggregation.

-To ensure high availability or replicate data geographically for better latency, you can replicate indices/mappings/metadata across domains (clusters).
-The "follower" index (replica) pulls data from "leader" index. to enable this, we need fine-grained access control and node-to-node encryption.

-Remote reindex allows copying indices (not the whole cluster) from one cluster to another on demand.

-Opensearch can do the job of Kinesis analytics for log analysis and also visualization, much cheaper than Kinesis Analytics and Quicksight.
+> Errors

+* Shard errors:
+  * If shard allocation across nodes is unbalanced, you can get memory pressure
+  * JVMMemoryPressure error: get fewer shards by deleting old or unused indices, having too many small shards can be bad. shards should be small enough that ES can handle them but not too small that they place needless strain on the hardware

 ### 4.3 Athena

 #TODO review https://docs.aws.amazon.com/athena/index.html

-Serverless service for interactive queries for S3 (but not from Glacier), data stays in S3.
+Serverless service for interactive (=ad-hoc) queries for S3 (but not from Glacier), data stays in S3.
 It uses Presto under the hood.
 Supports these data formats: csv, json, ORC, parquet, avro.

 Gzip, Avro are not columnar formats so not suitable for Athena